 Discover other relief projects that need your support

-Secondary school education for South Sudanese refugees living in Uganda
+Partnering with the Mothers’ Union to provide secondary school education for South Sudanese refugees living in Uganda

 Get prayer and project updates in your inbox.